mistakelly/Data-structure-and-algorithm-in-python/README.md

-wish or mechanism of anaylysing code, which is ?? 😂 guess you must have known the answer 😂😂, tell me nahhhh 🙏🙏, you don't want to talk abi ?? ok oo let me answer which is *("is the code working?")
+wish or mechanism of anaylysing code, which is ?? 😂 guess you must have known the answer 😂😂, tell me nahhhh 🙏🙏, you don't want to talk abi ?? ok oo let me answer which is *("is the code working?") once their code is working that is like the deal breaker for them. it made sense that way, not untill developers started noticing that two or different persons can actually solve or implement a task in different ways and still get the same result, and now that their codes that were working initially, they started to observer that, is like one's code runs faster than other right ??, that is when they started doing what ??, looking for a way to manage the data's which was making the slow